Chat & Computer

 Warning: Always sync important files to persistent storage before sleeping an agent.
 The Files tab shows which files are synced and which are session-only.

-Sandbox Persistence (Persistent by Default)
+Computer Persistence (Persistent by Default)

 • Sleep becomes Pause — The confirmation dialog reassures you that all state is preserved instead of warning about data loss